100 (Criminal Minds): Plot

-The team goes to the safe house, and they find Sam Kassmeyer seriously injured, shot by Foyet.
-Sam apologizes to Hotch, and it is revealed that Foyet had stolen Sam's cell phone and repeatedly called random numbers on the speed dial until he reached Haley.
-On the phone, he pretended to be a marshal and detailed to a terrified Haley that both Kassmeyer and Hotch were dead, so Haley and the new marshal needed to meet at her home.
-The mortally wounded Sam Kassmeyer dies in the ambulance on the way to the hospital.
+The team goes to the safe house, and they find Kassmeyer seriously injured, shot and stabbed by Foyet.
+Kassmeyer apologizes to Hotch, and reveals that Foyet had stolen his cell phone and repeatedly called random numbers on the speed dial until he reached Haley.
+On the phone, Foyet pretended to be a marshal and detailed to a terrified Haley that both Kassmeyer and Hotch were killed, so Haley and the new marshal needed to meet at her home.
+The mortally wounded Kassmeyer dies in the ambulance on the way to the hospital.
 Meanwhile, Hotch calls Foyet on his cell phone and threatens him repeatedly.
 Foyet responds that Haley looks good with dark hair.
 Haley, believing Foyet is the new marshal assigned to protect her and Jack, lets him into the house.
-During a frantic drive to his own house, Hotch calls Haley and speaks with Foyet.
+During a frantic drive to his old house, Hotch calls Haley and speaks with Foyet.
 Foyet tells Haley how her ex-husband broke their deal by still trying to track him down.
 Therefore, he has to kill Hotch's family in retaliation.
-Hotch informs Jack that he needs to help his dad work the case, and so Jack goes upstairs.
+Hotch informs Jack that he needs to help his father work the case, and so Jack goes upstairs.
 Haley tells Hotch he needs to tell his son how they met so Jack would still believe in love.
-Foyet shoots her three times as Hotch and the rest of the team listen on the phone.
+Foyet then shoots her three times to death as Hotch and the rest of the team listen on the phone.

-Hotch arrives at his house, enters, and discovers bloody footprints leading up the stairs.
+Hotch arrives at his old house, enters, and discovers bloody footprints leading up the stairs.
 He finds Haley's body lying on the floor and sees a figure hiding behind the curtains.
 Hotch empties a clip into the hidden figure, who turns out to be Foyet wearing a bulletproof vest.
 Foyet falls to the floor and the two men engage in a brutal hand-to-hand fight.
-Hotch beats Foyet to death, even after Foyet surrenders.
+Hotch beats Foyet to death in a blind rage, even after Foyet surrenders.
 The rest of the team arrives.
 Morgan (Shemar Moore), Prentiss (Paget Brewster) and Rossi (Joe Mantegna) check upstairs and find Hotch still beating Foyet, causing Morgan to have to pull Hotch away from Foyet.
-Hotch goes to check on Jack, who had helped his dad work the case by hiding in a chest – their secret plan designed to protect Jack.
-At the end of the internal investigation, the panel rules that Agent Hotchner's actions were acceptable under the circumstances.
+Hotch goes to check on Jack, who had helped his father work the case by hiding in a chest – their secret plan designed to protect Jack.
+At the end of the internal investigation, the panel rules that Hotch's actions were acceptable under the circumstances.